Jackrohan003/Java-Experiment/README.md

 # Java-Experiment
-Check Certain Cases From API
+Check Certain Cases From Rest API using Java 8